8 Ways You Can Help Shelter Animals Without Adopting

 7. Network Shelter Pets on Social Media

-If you have some graphic design, social media know-how, or web design skills offer those skills to a local rescue.
+If you have some graphic design, social media, or web design skills offer those skills to a local rescue.
 They rely on word of mouth to network their animals, and the internet is usually the first place potential adopters start their search.

 8. Earn Money for Rescues by Using ResQWalk

-Check out the ResQWalk app.
-ResQwalk is a mobile app that enables you to raise money for homeless animals and earn prizes every time you go for a walk.
+If you’re looking for an easy way to help your local animal shelter check out the ResQWalk app.
+ResQwalk is an app that enables you to raise money for homeless animals and earn prizes every time you go for a walk.

 Other cool features of the app include: prizes at the end of each walk, a news section with pet related content, a shop section with product deals and offers, and profile pages for users and rescues to track both miles walked and dollars raised.